 Eddie Huang’s bao-centric restaurant is the prototypical new-school New York sandwich joint: Hip-hop blares over the speakers, the walls are littered with stickers, and the staff is dressed to appear on a street-style blog.
 There are several different types of “bao” (steamed bun) sandwiches on the menu -- all of which are extremely portable and perfect for on-the-go dining -- but the Chairman Bao is by far the best: an open-faced bao filled with tender and fatty pork belly, topped with Haus Relish, crushed peanuts, and Taiwanese red sugar.

 Sal, Kris & Charlie's DeliAddress and Info

-The Bomb is iconic for being so incredibly massive.
-Combining the full spectrum of Italian and American deli meats and cheeses together, this bad boy is piled high with pepperoni, ham, salami, turkey, mortadella, and three cheeses (American, Swiss, and provolone), along with some vegetables or something.
-The entire hero is about the size of the thick part of a baseball bat and costs just over $8.
-Just saying.
+The Bomb is iconic simply because of how incredibly massive it is.
+The foot-long sandwich from this no-frills Astoria deli combines the full spectrum of Italian and American deli meats and cheeses: pepperoni, ham, salami, turkey, mortadella, American, Swiss, and provolone, along with vegetables.
+You’ll likely have to wait on line to try it, but for a hero the size of the thick part of a baseball bat (for just over $8), it’s worth it.

 Luke’s LobsterAddress and Info